LohanRosa/LohanRosa/README.md

 ### Hi there 👋

-I'm currently talking about SQL, Data Analytics, Statistics, Python, Power BI and Business!

-I'm so happy because I started my career as a full stack developer.
+I started my career as a back end developer.
 I'm studying systems analysis and development college!

+I'm Java Developer now and I started studying the Spring Boot framework.

 I'm learning about HTML, CSS, JavaScrips, PHP, MySQL, NodeJS, API's Git and GitHub!

+Starting to study cloud topics.

-I'm working on my career transition to a Data and full stack developer, before that i'm production engineer with MBA in Management.
+Before that i'm production engineer with MBA in Management.

 Ask me about everything on my profile you want.
 <!--